Bringing Beadworkers Together - 27th July to 4th August 2019

 - If you have access to Skype, why not have a ‘virtual’ beading day with your beading buddy?

-And remember to keep an eye on our website for events happening around the country during National Beading Week.
+And remember to keep an eye on our website for events happening around the country during International Beading Week.

 Invitation to groups